-Next year Baelz will be celebrating its 125th anniversary!
+In 2021, Baelz was celebrating its 125th anniversary!
 Bit by bit we would like to collect pieces of this long history on our website: Great milestones and little anecdotes, findings from the Baelz archive, plenty of technology, but also some personal stories.
-All this will be rounded off by information on current activities in the anniversary year.

 The principles that have always characterized Baelz will continue to exist in the future: Innovative.
 Sustainable.
 Congenial!